Enter an email address below to share the provider's page with someone you know.

 Dr. Scott Jaben is a Florida native who has been in Charlotte since 1982, when he first joined the Ophthalmology practice at Laurel Eye Associates and later merged with Charlotte Eye Ear Nose and Throat Associates in 1997.
 Dr. Jaben received his Ophthalmology training as a resident, fellow, and chief resident at the highly regarded Bascom Palmer Eye Institute prior to his arrival in Charlotte, NC.
 He utilized his fellowship training in Vitreoretinal Diseases and Surgery as an integral portion of his practice until 2005, when he elected to devote full time to his special interest of improving vision and lifestyle with cataract surgery using standard and premium implants, refractive laser surgery including LASIK and PRK, and Implantable Contact Lenses as well as attending to general ophthalmology conditions.
 Dr. Jaben has performed over 60,000 cataract surgeries, 10,000 LASIK and PRK surgeries and 300 ICL procedures.

 He sees patients in the CEENTA offices in SouthPark, Monroe and Huntersville (surgical consultation only at this office), and performs surgery at the SouthPark Surgery Center, CMC-Union Outpatient Surgery unit, and Huntersville Novant Surgery Center.
-He is a Medical Director and performs refractive surgery at the TLC Laser Eye Center in the Charlotte, NC area.
 Dr. Jaben has served over the years in numerous leadership roles in the Charlotte community, such as Chairman of the Board for the Juvenile Diabetes Research Foundation, Mecklenburg County Medical Society Board member, Union County Diabetes Coalition member, and Dilworth Rotary member, and as well in several elected capacities within the administration of CEENTA.
-His personal interests include family time, hiking, backpacking, mountaineering, cycling, travel, skiing, golf, tennis, the Charlotte Hornets and the Carolina Panthers.
+His personal interests include family time, hiking, backpacking, mountaineering, cycling, travel, skiing, golf, and tennis.